g1b3r1sh/Lua-Zombie-Game/README.md

 # Lua-Zombie-Game
-Zombie Game that uses Lua.
+Zombie Game that uses Lua in the LOVE engine.

-Control a 2D circle as it tries to survive in a top-down world filled with dangorous zombie 2D circles.
+Control a 2D circle as it tries to survive in a top-down world filled with dangerous zombie 2D circles.

 Controls:
 * WASD to move